Involuntary Leave of Absence

 - a medical condition that threatens public health;

 - the student presents a substantial risk of seriously affecting the health or well-being of any student or others;

 - the student causes a substantial disruption to the university community which impacts the ability of the university to carry out its essential operations; and

 - any other behavior or condition which raises concerns about the ability of the student to satisfy and comply with academic requirements, the Student Code of Conduct, and university policies, and regulations, with or without a reasonable accommodation.

 This policy covers students who are required to take an involuntary leave of absence or voluntary choose to take a leave of absence, medical leave of absence, or withdraw after a critical incident as described above.

-To determine whether an involuntary leave of absence or another measure is appropriate, the Chair of the Behavioral Intervention Team designee will:
+To determine whether an involuntary leave of absence or another measure is appropriate, the Dean of Students or designee will: